ellifteria/ellifteria.xyz/content/posts/24/05/240527-semispace-gc-code/index.md

 ```

 We need to store the values of these pointers in our heap so we can access them later.
-We'll store them in this order:
+We'll store them in this order (at addresses 0–3 in our heap):

 1. Pointer to the start of the From Space
 2. Pointer to the start of the To Space